learn-co-curriculum/module-one-guided-final-project/README.md

    end
 end
 ```
-Now, add this method to the run method, and pass it the lines we got in the find_lines method.
-Finally, run ruby bin/run.rb.
+Now, add this method to the run method, and pass it the lines we got in the ```find_lines method```.
+Finally, run ```ruby bin/run.rb```.
 Woot, woot!
 We've got a working 'skateboard' version of our app!!

 ![party](https://media.giphy.com/media/l0MYt5jPR6QX5pnqM/giphy.gif)
 ## Next Steps
   How can we improve on our CLI app to have a motorcycle version and eventually a cadillac convertible version?
-Lot's of ways!
+Lots of ways!
   - Format the output of train lines to be a less bland.
 Perhaps the lines could be separated with commas, or interpolated to read 'A line'.
   - Look for a .csv file or API that we can use to seed our database with lots and lots more data.
 How could you seed a database with rows from a csv file or with JSON data from an API?
   - Find a way for our program to not break if a user inputs a station name IN ALL CAPS, or if their cat walks over the keyboard and enters "sfudihdsuifhsidu."